isugimpy/nyxipedia/content/music/singles/ballad-of-the-bard.md

 ## Lyrics
 {{< lyrics >}}
-I am not a doctor but I’ll do my best to heal you listen to my voice and know your live another day
+I am not a doctor but I’ll do my best to heal you listen to my voice and know you'll live another day
-I may not be next to you but know that I can feel you And I know what it’s like to live with pain
+I may not be next to you, but know that I can feel you And I know what it’s like to live with pain
-I’m not gonna lie to you your life is not a dream come true But it won’t be like this every day
+I’m not gonna lie to you, life is not a dream come true But it won’t be like this every day
 No, it won’t be like this every day

-Tomorrow may be different but if it’s not you’ll survive If I have to go through all this, then you have to, too I know sometimes it seems like the only option’s suicide But you and I both know that isn’t true
+Tomorrow may be different, but if it’s not you’ll survive If I have to go through all this, then you have to, too I know sometimes it seems the only option’s suicide But you and I both know that isn’t true
 I’m not gonna sugarcoat, sometimes the only way is hope So then hope is what we have to do